 In addition, it has been made explicit in the participation terms how the net asset value (NAV) in foreign currencies is calculated should the NAV fall below the nominal value.
 Read more below in question “At which price will I be able to sell participations under the new model?”.

 When will the new capital-raising model come into effect?More questions

-- January 2023 → 1 April 2023: Subject to the outcome of regulatory processes, as of 1 January 2023, Oikocredit will no longer offer shares but participations.
-As of this moment, the underlying product for all existing investments through OISF depository receipts will be Oikocredit participations instead of shares.
+- With effect from 1 March 2023, Oikocredit has converted the member shares held by OISF into participations.
+As a result, the underlying product for all existing investments through OISF depository receipts is Oikocredit participations instead of shares.